What it a logical test

 Examples of logical tests

-Example 1: value greater than 10
+Example 1: Does the age is greater than 21?

-Example 2: Cell empty or not?
+Example 3: Is the cell empty or not?

-The 2 double quotes is the code for an empty cell (it's a string with nothing in between).
+The 2 double quotes is the code for an empty cell (it's a string with nothing in between) 😉

 Use with conditional formatting

-And conditional formatting is a goldmine for customizing and improving your Excel documents.
+Conditional formatting is a goldmine for customizing and improving your Excel documents.